 Britax has issued an important safety recall for the Britax B-Safe 35 and B-Safe 35 Elite.
 This recall concerns the carry handle on the seat and does NOT affect the performance of the seat as it is used in a motor vehicle.
-Reports indicate the carry handle can fracture or break resulting in the carrier falling while being held by the handle.
-Britax is offering a repair kit that consists of a bracket that supports the handle to prevent it from failing.
+Reports indicate the carry handle can fracture or break resulting in the carrier falling.
+Britax is offering a repair kit that supports the handle to prevent it from failing.
 If you currently own the seat, Britax is advising that you do not hold or carry it by the handle until the repair can be made.
 The Britax website has more information on the affected seats and how to obtain a repair kit.

 The chart provided below is a comparison of the overall scores for each car seat tested in this review.
-The Britax B-Safe 35 is shown in blue.
+The Britax B-Safe 35 below in blue.

 The sections below detail test result information for each metric.
 Metric results were used to determine the B-Safe 35's overall score and rank.

-crash test results indicate a basic level of protection compared to the competition.
-It exceeds the Federal guidelines for safety outlined in FMVSS 213, but some other seats, including the Britax B-Safe, appear to offer an additional margin of protection relative to the B-Safe 35 based on crash test result analysis.
+The B-Safe 35 crash test results indicate a basic level of protection compared to the competition.
+It exceeds the Federal guidelines for safety outlined in FMVSS 213, but some other seats appear to offer an additional margin of protection compared to the B-Safe 35 based on the crash test analysis.

-Chicco Keyfit 30, with results furthest from the Federal maximum allowable score.
-The Graco SnugRide Click Connect 40 has the best results for force exerted on the chest (in black).
+The charts show the Britax 35 (in black) compared to the top performing products in each sensor region.
+The best performing seat for the head sensor (HIC) is the Chicco Keyfit 30, with results furthest from the Federal maximum allowable score.
+The Graco SnugRide Click Connect 40 has the best results for the force exerted on the chest (in black).

 Ease of Install - LATCH

-This seat has a built in recline foot near the foot portion of the base.
-This feature can help parents find the right angle for the best installation.
-The included level indicator can also ensure parents install the base correctly by giving a visual cue to guide them.
+This seat has a built-in recline foot on the base.
+This feature helps parents find the right angle for installation.
+The included level indicator gives a visual cue to guide them.

 Ease of Install - Belt